ericr6/iexec_workshop/README.md

 ```

-## 2. What is a wallet
+## 2. Wallet management

 The cryptocurrency wallet is a secure software program to interact with blockchains.

-The wallet enables user to send and receive digital currency, monitor their balance and conduct other operations as smart contract.
+The wallet enables user to send and receive digital currency, monitor their balance and conduct other operations as smart contract execution.

 iExec service runs on ethereum blockchain, as a collection of smart contracts.

 This transaction execution (smart contract) takes some amount of gas in ETH,
 this gas is used to calculate the amount of fees that need to be paid to the network in order to execute an operation.

+   * need RLC for access to the computing resources.
+   * need ether to interact with the services paying the necessary gas under the wood.

 ## 3. Setup your wallet with the iExec SDK